YWenxi/think-with-images-through-self-calling/README.md

 - We provide the training scripts to reproduce the training process in [recipe](./recipe/vlm_subagent/).
 - The implementation of subagent calling is following the implementation of tools such as `image_zoom_in_tool`.
 Please see the implementation in [`vlm_subagent_tool`](./verl/tools/vlm_subagent_tool.py).
 - We use training data collected by DeepEyes for fair comparison, which could be downloaded from [huggingface](https://huggingface.co/datasets/ChenShawn/DeepEyes-Datasets-47k).
-- We conducted experiments on a 8xA100 node: one used to serve the LLM-as-a-Judge model (another Qwen2.5-VL-Instruct-7B instance) and 7 used for RL training.
+- We conducted experiments on a single 8xA100 node: one used to serve the LLM-as-a-Judge model (another Qwen2.5-VL-Instruct-7B instance) and 7 used for RL training.

 ### Evaluation